devon-the-developer/MagicCardsProject/README.md

 Displays all cards on main page.
 (Done)

 Each card has an individual page that has card info displayed.
+(Done)

-Can add cards via a page on the website
+Can add cards via a page on the website (Done)

 <strong>Feature Ideas:</strong>